 It is not uncommon for an aspiring entrepreneur or product owner to get overwhelmed when it comes to choosing between different frameworks and technologies available.
 Also, it can turn stressful because you don’t want to make a costly mistake.
 You want to get to the market as quickly as possible while keeping a check on your spending.

 In recent times, React Native and Flutter are quickly becoming the go-to choices when it comes to developing hybrid and cross-platform mobile apps.
-If you are a startup owner, product manager or developer, you might have been a part of the never-ending React Native v/s Flutter debate in your meeting room.
+If you are a startup owner, product manager or developer, you might have been a part of the never-ending flutter vs react native performance debate in your meeting room.

-I have seen people getting stuck endlessly in this Flutter v/s React Native tech drama and this is precisely why I wanted to quickly pen down this post for budding & existing product owners and help them weigh the options carefully.
+I have seen people getting stuck endlessly in this Flutter vs React Native comparison tech drama and this is precisely why I wanted to quickly pen down this post for budding & existing product owners and help them weigh the options carefully.

 Just knowing the pros and cons is not enough.
 Each product is different and so are the users.
 What can be a pro in your situation can be a con in your friend’s situation.